klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ## Introduction

 The Java Stream API was introduced back in Java 8, as a feature that would enable the processing of element sequences in a functional and declarative style.
-By design, the API aimed to simplify and optimize complex data manipulation tasks, which previously relied on iterative, verbose, costly, maintenance and scalability-wise, constructs.
+By design, the API aimed to simplify and optimize complex data manipulation tasks, which previously relied on iterative, verbose, costly maintenance and scalability-wise, constructs.

-Their introduction, along with the introduction of other features, like lambda expressions and the `java.util.function` package in general, marked a significant point in the evolution of Java, adding significant new capabilities inspired by the functional paradigm.
+Their introduction, along with the introduction of other features, like lambda expressions and the `java.util.function` package in general, marked a significant point in the evolution of Java, adding important new capabilities inspired by the functional paradigm.
 This enabled the production of cleaner, more expressive, concise, and easier-to-parallelize code.

-In practical terms, the Stream API provides a framework for processing data structures, like lists, sets, etc,  through a series of streamlined operations, that include filtering, mapping, reducing, etc. By using these declarative operations we can express data transformations more intuitively and work with collections of objects in a more functional, efficient, and effective approach.
+In practical terms, the Stream API provides a framework for processing data structures, like lists and sets,  through a series of streamlined operations, that include filtering, mapping, reducing, etc. By using these declarative operations we can express data transformations more intuitively and work with collections of objects in a more functional, efficient, and effective approach.

 ## Properties